DISCUSSION ON SAFETY

 Mac Ride is designed with safety in mind, even though some of the ways we address it are not the same as more conventional child bike seats.
 We believe that the Mac Ride way is in some ways even more safe than conventional seats, and more fun too.

 Safety is important, and all parents must take responsibility for the safety of their children.
-We believe, and hope you agree, that Mac Ride is among the safest - and most fun! - bike seats on the market today.
+We believe that Mac Ride is among the safest - and most fun! - bike seats on the market today.
 We have broken down some of the chief areas of safety with regards to child bike seats, and our philosophy.

 MAC RIDE SAFETY TOPICS